 Although we cannot begin to understand or answer the thousands of why’s of this heartbreaking situation, we know that God is in control.
 As much as we needed Frantzky here, God must have needed him even more.

 It doesn’t make sense.
-In our humanness, we won’t ever understand until we get to Heaven ourselves.
+In our humanness, we won’t ever understand.
 However, we CAN and DO have hope in the fact that Frantzky is in Heaven running, dancing, praising, and worshipping Jesus in perfect peace, free from any suffering or pain of this world.

 Frantzky will no longer be seen as different, discarded, or disabled.
 He is entirely whole, perfect, and lovingly in Jesus’ Arms.
 Although it is hard to even imagine his smile being any bigger or brighter than it was here on earth, it's certain that in Jesus’ presence, Frantzky’s smile is radiating bigger and brighter than ever.